kscalelabs/rdme-docs/docs/Robots/zeroth-bot-01/build-guide/bill-of-materials-bom.md

 ## PCBs

-Are are the prototype PCBs for the Zeroth Bot, you can get them from JLC-PCB.
-We will consider making directly shippable units in the future.
+Below are the prototype PCBs for the Zeroth Bot, you can get them from JLC-PCB.
+We will consider making directly ship-able units in the future.

 <Table align={["left","left","left","left","left","left"]}>
   <thead>